Senior Accountant

 • Without additional information, it is impossible to determine the retailer price.

-Q7.
-Suppose your Budget is depleting and the Chief Regional is urgently travelling to Windhoek for Workshop, how would you solve the problem
+Q. Suppose your budget is depleting and the Chief Regional is urgently travelling to Windhoek for a workshop, how would you solve the problem?

 Ans.